functionland/react-native-fula/README.md

 [
-    peerId, //returns peerId of the created libp2p instance in form of a string of bytes cid, //return the root cid of the WNFS merkle DAG in form of a string private_ref //return the keys needed to decode hte encrypted WNFS tree in fomr of a string of object ]
+    peerId, //returns peerId of the created libp2p instance in form of a string of bytes cid, //return the root cid of the WNFS merkle DAG in form of a string private_ref //return the keys needed to decode hte encrypted WNFS tree in form of a string of object ]
 =
 await fula.init(